Report a problem

 The scheme aims to protect labour hire workers from exploitation by seeking to ensure that only licensed labour hire providers operate in Victoria.

-Labour hire workers will be able to have confidence that licensed labour hire providers have demonstrated appropriate compliance with workplace, taxation and occupational health and safety laws.
+Labour hire workers can have confidence that licensed labour hire providers have demonstrated appropriate compliance with workplace, taxation and occupational health and safety laws.

 Monitoring the licensing scheme

-Operators who are found to be unlicensed will incur significant financial penalties, with a maximum penalty for corporations exceeding $500,000.
+Labour hire providers who are found to be unlicensed face significant financial penalties, with a maximum penalty for corporations exceeding $500,000.

 See our Resources page for full details.